The Laird's Fair Lady

 "I know I shouldn't," Alison replied, "but that cheesecake looks absolutely scrumptious."

 Maureen smiled.
 Her attempt to steer the conversation away from family histories had been successful.

-Later that evening Maureen met her husband for dinner at a restaurant in the Back Bay area of Boston.
-James MacLeod, known to his friends as Jim, a self-made billionaire, arrived twenty minutes late.
+Later that evening Maureen met her husband for dinner at a bistro in the Back Bay area of Boston.
+James MacLeod, a self-made billionaire, arrived late.

 "I'm sorry, darling," he apologized, giving his wife a perfunctory kiss on the cheek.
-"My meeting ran late, and then I couldn't find a taxi."
+"My meeting was longer than expected; then I couldn't find a taxi."

 Normally, Maureen would have pouted and behaved like a spoiled child who couldn't have her way, but on this particular evening, she wanted something from her husband.

 Playing the part of the sweet, understanding wife, she smiled and replied, "That's all right, dear.
 I didn't mind waiting."

 Jim was surprised by her response.
 His wife--whom he considered a high-maintenance woman--was normally an impatient person who hated to be kept waiting, even for a short period of time.

 "Would you care for a drink?" he asked when he saw a waiter approaching their table.